johnperry-math/AoC2023/README.md

 ghosts can move in many places simultaneously... how am _I_ supposed to do so?
 Tune in tomorrow to find out!
 (I guess)

+## Day 9: Mirage Maintenance

+We never found out "how".

+After the sandstorm, you come upon an oasis.
+Above you is a metal island, probably named Metal Island.
+While awaiting the sunrise, you take some ecological readings which produce sequences of values.

+1. Predict the future of the oasis by extending the sequences one value to the right.
+Return the new values' sum.
+1. Infer the history of the oasis by extending the sequences one value to the left.
+Return the new values' sum.

+### Unusual Tools

+* In Ada, I finally took Jeffrey Carter's advice and defaulted to using a custom Integer range: `type Value is range -2**32 ..
+2**32 - 1;`

+### Experience

+Oddly fun and easy for a day 9.
+Initially I goofed on Part 2 by adding the wrong numbers, but that was because
+I was modifying the former `Extend_Sequence` to be more general.